magicmq/docs-translator/README.md

 The application runs in a stepwise fashion:

 1. The application initializes all working directories.
-2. Java source JAR files (I.E. those that follow the format `*-sources.jar`) from remote repositories/URLs defined in the `settings.yml`.
+2. Java source JAR files (I.E. those that follow the format `*-sources.jar`) are fetched from remote Maven repositories (for artifacts defined in the `settings.yml`) and installed into a local Maven repository using [Apache Maven Resolver](https://maven.apache.org/resolver/).
+3. Apache Maven Resolver resolves and fetches dependencies for all artifacts fetched in the previous step, using the scope specified in the `settings.yml`.
+Runtime dependencies are fetched by default, as these will be accessible at runtime.
-3. The application loops through all files contained within downloaded source JAR files.
-When it encounters a Java soruce file (ending in `.java`), the file is parsed with JavaParser and a best effort attempt is made to translate the source file into Python code.
+4. The application loops through the contents of all fetched JAR files.
+When it encounters a Java soruce file (ending in `.java`), the file is parsed with JavaParser, and a best-effort attempt is made to translate the source file into Python code.
     * Any files not ending in `.java` are ignored.
-4. Translated `.py` files are placed in the user-defined output folder (`generated` by default), in the appropriate package.
+5. Translated `.py` files are placed in the user-defined output folder (`generated` by default), in the appropriate package.
-5. An entry is added to the `__init__.py` file in the appropriate package, to allow for importing the python module as one would normally import a Java class in Jython.
+6. An entry is added to the `__init__.py` file in the appropriate package, to allow for importing the python module as one would normally import a Java class in Jython.
-6. Any source files from the Java Standard Library utilized by the previously translated Java source files are also translated in the same process outlined above.
+7. Any source files from the Java Standard Library utilized by the previously translated Java source files are also translated in the same process outlined above.
     * JDK sources must be downloaded manually and placed in the appropriate folder (`jdk-sources` by default)
     * This step is only completed if enabled in the `settings.yml` (via the `jdkSources.translate` option)
-7. All `__init__.py` files are generated and placed in their appropriate locations.
+8. All `__init__.py` files are generated and placed in their appropriate locations.
-8. Python package-related files (`setup.py`, `pyproject.toml`, `MANIFEST.in`, `LICENSE`) are generated from options specified in the `settings.yml` and are placed in the user-defined output folder (`generated` by default).
+9. Python package-related files (`setup.py`, `pyproject.toml`, `MANIFEST.in`, `LICENSE`) are generated from options specified in the `settings.yml` and are placed in the user-defined output folder (`generated` by default).

 Generated files are intended to be built into a Python package that can subsequently be installed into a Python virtual environment and imported.